checklist / moving

 What this does not decide

-This checklist does not decide whether a move creates final eligibility, whether prior coverage is sufficient, or which plan a user should choose in the new state.
+This checklist does not decide whether a move creates final eligibility, whether prior coverage is sufficient, or which plan you should choose in the new state.

 Continue this coverage path